bestselfapp/chartjs-lambda-renderer/README.md

 ## Deploy

 Commit to develop/master branches to trigger the GitHub Actions pipeline to deploy to dev/prod.
 This microservice just uses Terraform and the GitHub Actions workflow to deploy the container image that Lambda uses to ECR, there is no local deploy script.
-The Serverless Framework is not used for this service.
-SLS had an issue running inside the Amazon container image, wanting a license key, which was the initial thing that led me towards Terraform.

 ## Test